141141/spark-web-browser/README.md

 ## Custom Builds

-In order to build Spark for macOS, you need to have Xcode 9 beta 1 and git 1.7 or later.
+In order to build Spark for macOS, you need to have Xcode 8 and git 1.7 or later.
 Earlier versions might work, but are not supported.

 Git is downloadable [here](https://git-scm.com/downloads) and Xcode 9 beta is downloadable via the Apple Developer portal.